Every Elementary Higher Topos has a Natural Number Object: Applications of Natural Number Objects

+In this subsection we introduce universes and use them to define elementary $(\infty,1)$-toposes.
+Let $\E$ be an $(\infty,1)$-category that satisfies the conditions of \cref{Subsec Notation}.
+A map $p: \U_* \to \U$ is called a {\it universe} if the induced map of right fibrations $\E_{/\U} \to \O_\E$ is an inclusion.
+Moreover, we say $\U$ is {\it closed} under (finite) limits, colimits and local Cartesian closure if the class of morphisms in image of the inclusion in $\O_\E$ are closed under (finite) limits,colimits and local Cartesian closure.

+$\E$ is called an {\it elementary $(\infty,1)$-topos} if it has a collection of universes $p:\U_* \to \U$ closed under limits, colimits and local Cartesian closure such that the inclusions $\E_{/\U} \to \O_\E$ are jointly surjective.
+Examples include Grothendieck $(\infty,1)$-toposes \cite{lurie2009htt}, but also filter-product $(\infty,1)$-toposes \cite{rasekh2020filterquotient}.

-One important result about higher Grothendieck toposes is that every Grothendieck topos can be lifted to a higher Grothendieck topos \cite[Section 11]{Re05}.
+One important result about $(\infty,1)$-Grothendieck toposes is that every Grothendieck topos can be lifted to an $(\infty,1)$-Grothendieck topos \cite[Section 11]{rezk2010toposes}.
 However, we can use the existence of natural number objects to show that this does not hold in the elementary setting.
-Concretely we have following basic result and example.

-\begin{corone} Let $\E$ be an elementary higher topos.
-Then $\tau_0 \E$ is an elementary topos with natural number object. \end{corone}

-This corollary implies that there are elementary toposes which cannot be lifted to an elementary higher topos.

-\begin{exone} The category of finite sets is an elementary topos that does not have a natural number object and thus cannot be the $0$-truncation of an elementary higher topos. \end{exone}
+\begin{corone} If $\E$ is an elementary $(\infty,1)$-topos, then the underlying elementary topos has a natural number object.
+Hence, an elementary topos without natural number object (such as the category of finite sets) cannot be lifted to an elementary $(\infty,1)$-topos. \end{corone}